d-e-e-p-mandal/MY-NOTE/006 WEB DEVELOPMENT/009 MONOGO DB/025_create_the_model_and_schema.md

 ## Creating the Model and Schema :

 We create Model in different folder for handle complex system.
+All scheam write in models folder.

 #### chat will have :
 (_id, from, to, message, created_at)